rust-lang/book/src/ch17-03-more-futures.md

 When we “join” futures with the `join` family of functions and macros, we require *all* of them to finish before we move on.
-Sometimes, though, we only need *some* future from a set to finish before we move on—kind of like racing one future against another.
+Sometimes, though, we only need *some* future from a set to finish before we move on—kind of similar to racing one future against another.

 In Listing 17-21, we once again use `trpl::race` to run two futures, `slow` and `fast`, against each other.
 Each one prints a message when it starts running,